 Notice how you react to certain situations.

-To improve your self-awareness, start taking note of how you react to certain situations.
+To develop self-awareness, start taking note of how you react to certain situations.

 Paying attention to yourself can help you learn more about yourself